fritzo/pomagma/README.md

 the more accurate pomagma's analysis will be.
 Pomagma ships with a tiny default atlas of ~2000 basic programs.

+To get a large prebuild atlas, put your AWS credentials in the environment and

+    python -m pomagma pull                  # downloads atlas pomagma bucket

-Start building a bigger atlas
+To start building a custom atlas from scratch

     python -m pomagma make max_size=10000   # kill and restart at any time